What Does A Tick Bite Look Like?

 Where should you look for tick bites?

-Ticks can bite you anywhere on your body, but they really love moist, warm places.
-These pests will often latch onto your socks or shoes, then make their way up to your groin area.
-If your sleeve or arm brushes up against some tick-infested grass, they'll make their way up to your armpit instead.
-Always check these areas first, then check the rest of your body.
+Always check the areas mentioned above first, then check the rest of your body.
 Pay particular attention to any areas that have hair, especially on your head and face.
 It's easy for ticks to hide in hair.
 On both humans and pets, ticks love to attack behind and around the ears.
 At the nymph and larval stages, ticks will attach to the backs of pets, while at the adult stage, they tend to feed around the paws and between the toes of dogs and cats.
 Tick bites on humans can occur all over your body, no matter the life cycle stage, so enlist the help of a loved one to perform a thorough search of your body.
 Look or feel for new bumps on your skin.

 What's the easiest way to identify a tick bite?

 Being bitten by a tick is never a good thing, but in the best case scenario, you'll know that you have a tick bite by the tick literally being attached to your body.
 Ticks take a long time to fully engorge themselves (how long depends on the size and life stage of the tick).
 If you're practicing the recommended frequent tick checks after coming in from outdoors, chances are you’ll find the tick bite while the bloodsucker is still attached.
 This is highly beneficial since ticks take at least 12 hours of feeding to transmit most tick-borne diseases.
 Plus, if you find the tick attached, you can remove and save it so your doctor can identify the type of tick that bit you.
 This is vital for monitoring and treating any diseases it might carry.

 What do tick bites on humans look like if the tick isn’t present?